-in the middle of a data dictionary operation, the locations of
+crashes in the middle of a data dictionary operation, these

 A symptom of an out-of-sync data dictionary is that a

-If this occurs, you should look in the server's error log.
-If
+this occurs, look in the server's error log.
+If the log says

 InnoDB: Error: table test/parent already exists in InnoDB internal InnoDB: data dictionary.
 Have you deleted the .frm file InnoDB: and not used DROP TABLE?
 Have you used DROP DATABASE InnoDB: for InnoDB tables in MySQL version <= 3.23.43?
 InnoDB: See the Restrictions section of the InnoDB manual.
 InnoDB: You can drop the orphaned table inside InnoDB by InnoDB: creating an InnoDB table with the same name in another InnoDB: database and moving the .frm file to the current database.
 InnoDB: Then MySQL thinks the table exists, and DROP TABLE will InnoDB: succeed.